akitorahayashi/fapi-db-tmpl/README.md

 just test
 ```

-Runs unit, database, and end-to-end tests using testcontainers for full isolation.
+Runs unit, database, and end-to-end tests.
+Docker-backed suites are orchestrated through `pytest-testcontainers`, so the Compose stack is started once and shared across the session.

 ## API Endpoints